microfundiv-lab/KpMAGs/README.md

 # _Klebsiella pneumoniae_ MAGs

-Repository with custom code used for investigating disease- and health-associated features of _Klebsiella pneumoniae_ using MAGs and isolate genomes.
+Repository with custom code used for investigating the genomic and functional diversity of gut-associated _Klebsiella pneumoniae_ from MAGs and isolate genomes.

 ## Workflows